 How do I apply for a permit?

-Step 1 – Pre-consultation: Call and discuss your plans with us.
+Call and discuss your plans with us.
 If you are considering a project that may require a permit, we strongly encourage you to first contact our office.
 This consultation will help to determine if you need a permit and the information required, such as plans and studies, that may be needed for us to assess your permit application.
+In order to submit an application, you must be the owner of the property listed on the application or complete a Landowner Authorization Form.

-Step 2 – Complete Your Application: When you are ready to apply, you will need to submit a completed application for permit and the appropriate review fee.
-These are available below.
+When you are ready to apply, you will need to submit a completed application for permit and the appropriate review fee.
+This can be done online.
 Include all drawings, studies and information required, signed and dated, as we cannot begin to process your submission until the application is complete.

-Step 3 – The Review Process: Once ERCA receives your completed application, staff review the plans, complete a site inspection and/or survey if required, and take the steps needed to make an informed decision.
-This typically takes 15-30 business days.
+Once ERCA receives your completed application, staff review the plans, complete a site inspection and/or survey if required, and take the steps needed to make an informed decision.
+This typically takes 21 business days for standard applications not requiring an engineering review.
 If staff are unable to issue a permit in compliance with our approved policies and procedures, a recommendation will be made to the Board of Directors for approval, approval with conditions, or decline of your permit application.

 Frequently Asked Questions